 You cannot change employer on an H1B visa (you would need to apply for a new visa).
 Another reason why a visiting position is a great idea – test out the waters and do a lot of research on your new tenure track position before you accept.
 The other major downside to the H1B visa is that your spouse will not be able to work.
 Yes, this is totally backwards!
 There has been some major push for this to change.
 It looked like it would for a short time however at the time of writing the current situation is still no work authorization for dependents.

 If you are bringing family with you make sure you discuss upfront just how hard this will be.
 It can put financial and emotional strain on the whole family.
 My husband almost went crazy with no work after being in a very high-intensity job beforehand.
 He took up an advanced degree, most universities will have some financial support for dependents some even make their courses completely free.
 My husband also volunteered and towards the end of his non-work authorization time ‘worked’ more hours than I did at various nonprofits.

 Greencard for Academic Positions

 If it is your goal to work in America for more than 2-3 years then you will need to look at your Greencard options due to the limitations of visas.
-Universities will help you with this (to varying degrees) via employment based immigration.
-Once you are in the USA on a H1B visa you should start your Greencard application.
+Universities will help you with this (to varying degrees) via employment-based immigration.
+Once you are in the USA on an H1B visa you should start your Greencard application.
 Note that you cannot apply for a Greencard when on a J1 exchange visa.
 Greencard application is going to be a long and frustrating journey where you will learn the strength of your patience and pull out more hair than you have.
-First there is the time (2-5years) it is going to take and then there is the lack of organization of the issuing department.
-I have heard horror stories of USCIS loosing applications 2 years into the process and the applicant having to start again from the very beginning.
+First, there is the time (2-5 years) it is going to take and then there is the lack of organization of the issuing department.
+I have heard horror stories of USCIS losing applications 2 years into the process and the applicant has to start again from the very beginning.